The Jack the Ripper Walk www.jacktheripperwalk.com

 at 7.30 pm from Tower HillTube.
 And it also runs Saturday afternoons at 3 pm.

-The world's leading expert on Jack the Ripper – Donald Rumbelow – guides the walk on Sunday nights and alternate Friday nights.
+The world's leading expert on Jack the Ripper – Donald Rumbelow – guides the walk on Sunday nights and alternate Friday nights (but do see the note up above about his having some time off this summer ).
 (And you're in equally good hands the rest of the week!
 See below.)

 Huh?
 Yes, you read right.
 Our Ripper walk is guided on those nights** by Britain's most distinguished crime historian, Donald Rumbelow, who is, as the Jack the Ripper A to Z puts it, "internationally recognised as the leading authority on Jack the Ripper."
 Don's the author of the definitive book on the subject, The Complete Jack the Ripper.
 And you know something, he's still closing with the Ripper.
 Chapter and verse: his book of a couple of years ago (jointly authored with Stuart Evans), Jack the Ripper: Scotland Yard Investigates, connected still more of the dots.
 And – headliner, top-of-the-marquee news this – Don's just brought out a major new updated and revised edition of the biggie: The Complete Jack the Ripper.
 In short, the definitive book on the Ripper just got better.
 And get this: it comes with a warning.
 In Don's words, "it's going to be very controversial."
 There's game-changer stuff in it.
 Hot off the press all of this – because the book's just out.
 Now.
 May, 2013.